 Gilead prices COVID-19 drug candidate remdesivir at $2,340 per patient

+Gilead Sciences Inc has priced its COVID-19 drug candidate remdesivir at $2,340 for a five-day treatment in the United States and some other developed countries, potentially reflecting looming competition from a cheap steroid.
+The price tag is below the $5,080 per course recommendation by U.S. drug pricing research group, the Institute for Clinical and Economic Review (ICER), last week.

+But it is more in line with a lower range suggested by ICER of around $2,520 to $2,800, if cheap steroid dexamethasone, which is not patent protected, is cleared for use in COVID-19.
+Remdesivir is at the forefront of the fight against COVID-19 after the anti-viral treatment helped shorten hospital recovery times in a clinical trial.
+It has been approved for emergency use in some patients in the United States.

-The price for U.S. private insurance companies will be $520 per vial, the drugmaker said, which equates to $3,120 per patient for a treatment course using 6 vials of remdesivir.
-This is below the $5,080 per course recommended by the U.S. drug pricing research group, the Institute for Clinical and Economic Review, last week.
+But dexamethasone has since been hailed as a potential breakthrough treatment.
+The remdesivir price for U.S. private insurance companies will be $520 per vial, Gilead said, which equates to $3,120 per patient for a treatment course of six vials.

+The per-vial price outside of private insurance will be $390, Gilead added.
+Analysts at Royal Bank of Canada said they saw revenue potential of $2.3 billion from the drug in 2020, helping offset more than $1 billion in development and distribution costs.

 ALSO READ